Forzalab/particle-raincheck/README.md

 - A .physics() method which runs through the list of Particles and runs .physics() on each one
     - If a particle is now out of bounds (no YOU'RE out of bounds) then delete it from the list
     - If a particle now has a lifetime of exactly 0, delete it from the list
-    - Any point which leaves the boundary must be deleted
    - Physics (see below) will decrement it each frame by 1 to a minimum of 0.
-    - If a particle is now out of bounds (no YOU'RE out of bounds) then delete it from the list
     - It has the world (.world World) as a member variable
 #### Game class
 - A .frame member variable that starts at 0 and counts up by 1 each time physics is run